 Phoenix Dog Park Liability Lawyers

 Dog parks are a great place to take Fifi and Fido for some off leash fun and exercise.
 However, entering a dog park exposes you to certain risks.
 For instance, your dog could bite someone, you could be bit by a dog, your dog could bite another dog, or your dog could even get bit by another dog.
 Dog bites can cause serious injuries to both pets and people, resulting in cuts, punctures, crushed and broken bones, scarring, disfigurement, infections, and high medical and veterinary bills.

 If you or your dog is bitten at a dog park, you may be able to pursue compensation for any losses you incur.
 To find out more about your legal rights and options, you’ll need to consult an experienced Phoenix dog park liability attorney.
-The legal team at Breyer Law Offices, P.C. has been standing up for Phoenix dog bite victims for over 20 years.
+The legal team at Breyer Law Offices, P.C. has been standing up for Phoenix dog bite victims since 1996.
 We will use our experience and legal knowledge to secure you the settlement you deserve.
 For a free consultation, call (602) 457-6222 today.